agsb/jelly/documents/CircuitDesign.md

 | cpy  | 1 | 1 | 1 | copy and decode |

 Any math lookup will push result into U6 latch, by connections (M3 and M0) at U2.A8, (M3 and M2) at U2.A9, (M3 and M2) at U2.A10 and M3 at CLK6.
 A zero also results when M3 is zero, but not goes to latch.

+In _copy and decode_ all bytes are translated in valid opcodes range, 0 to 15, not defined symbols are mapped as noop;

 ### Control Devices